nihal444/rescue-rover/README.md

 ## Usage

-1. Flash `gyrocar_esp32.ino` to ESP32-DEV and `videostream.ino` to ESP32-CAM.
+1. Flash `facetrack/gyrocar_esp32.ino` to ESP32-DEV and `facetrack/videostream.ino` to ESP32-CAM.
 2. Connect hardware as described above.
-3. Run the Flutter app on your device.
+3. Run the Flutter app from the `flutter_app/` folder on your device.
 4. Connect via Bluetooth or WiFi and control the car.

 ## References